Research groups

 The complexity of medical knowledge and practices is growing.
 Our research group studies how we can effectively meet this challenge through new strategies in education and communication.

-Our research group investigates how macronutrient metabolism can be used to regulate inflammation associated with obesity and obesity related comorbidities.
+Our research group investigates how macronutrient metabolism can be used to regulate inflammation in cancer and autoimmunity.

 We study how genes and lipids regulate diet induced metabolic diseases.